 Many employers are also looking to conduct recruiting events and virtual info sessions remotely.
-These will be posted in Handshake for RSVPs and links to how the employer will be hosting the virtual session.
+These are posted in Handshake for RSVPs and links to how the employer will be hosting the virtual session.

-We are still taking reservations for the Fall On-Campus Interview (OCI) season, but have plans in place to hold sessions remotely as necessary.
-Handshake will have the most up-to-date information on these sessions as well.
-These are typically not officially shown until the end of the summer so check back later to see more postings as they come in.
+The fall On-Campus Interview (OCI) will all be virtual.
+Handshake has the most up-to-date information on these sessions as well.
+Please review our virtual on-campus interviewing orientation video.
 Information on interview sessions can be found in the On-Campus Interviews section.
 Specific postings will be under Jobs when available.

-What if I can’t/didn’t find an internship for the summer?
+What if I didn’t find an internship during summer 2020?

 Employers recognize that this is an unusual time for all of us and are likely to be understanding about changes to summer plans, which were disrupted for many students.
 If you were not able to find a summer internship, be prepared to discuss other ways in which you were productive over the summer.
 Did you volunteer?
 Were you entrepreneurial?
 Did you take advantage of Penn’s subscription to LinkedIn Learning (linkedinlearning.upenn.edu) to learn new skills?

 Is it still ok to reach out to Penn alumni or network during the pandemic?